Strengthening leaseholder protections over charges and services: consultation

 05 August 2025

 On 4 July, the government published a consultation on strengthening leaseholder protections over charges and services, as part of the implementation of the Leasehold and Freehold Reform Act 2024.
-The consultation is seeking views on proposals to implement aspects of Part 4 of the Act, as well as what future reform might look like.
+The consultation sought views on proposals to implement aspects of Part 4 of the Act, as well as what future reform might look like.

 What is the Leasehold and Freehold Reform Act 2024?